Pediatric Respiratory Medicine, Allergy, Immunology, and Sleep

 With the arrival of the new allergists, Dr. Peter Heymann will be retiring in July after 41 years of patient care at UVA.
 Drs.
-Hemler and Minnicozzi will start seeing patients from July 24th on.
+Hemler and Minnicozzi will start seeing patients July 24th.

 Please feel free to call the clinic at 434.924.0123 with any questions or concerns.